cyberark/conjur/docs/tour.md

 {% include toc.md key='adding-secret' %}

 The policy defines a variable called "db/password".
-Conjur variables store encrypted, access-controlled data.
+As we mentioned earlier, Conjur variables store encrypted, access-controlled data.
 To load a secret value into the "db/password", use the following commands:

 {% highlight shell %}
 $ password=$(openssl rand -hex 12)